How to Put a Link in Your Instagram Bio (and 2 Other Techniques)

 However, you can also use this feature to get around the fact that you can't add links to your post descriptions.
 All you need to do is to include a link in your profile that is relevant to your most recent post.
 Then, add a message to the post itself, along the lines of: “Link in bio!”
 This is a common tactic, and it offers the added benefit of driving users to your profile.

-Incorporate Product Links into Your Shoppable Posts
+How to Incorporate Product Links into Your Shoppable Posts

 If you want to promote physical products on Instagram, you can do so by creating shoppable posts.
 These appear just like normal posts, except that when a user taps them, they'll see links to the featured product(s).
 Users can then follow these links to each product's page.
 In fact, Instagram recently extended this functionality to its Stories feature as well.